Thank you for contacting me about conversion therapy.

-The Government has introduced the Conversion Therapy Bill which it believes will strengthen existing criminal law by ensuring that violent conversion therapy is recognised as a potential aggravating factor upon sentencing, as well as making sure those found guilty of conversion therapy offences have any profit obtained from those crimes removed.
+I understand that the Bill will strengthen existing criminal law by ensuring that violent conversion therapy is recognised as a potential aggravating factor upon sentencing, as well as making sure those found guilty of conversion therapy offences have any profit obtained from those crimes removed.

-Thank you again for taking the time to contact me.
+Thank you again for taking the time to write to me.

 Craig Whittaker MP